 So many caregivers simply say, “I’m fine,” when friends or family members offer to help.
 To make things easier on yourself, let others help you!
 The next time someone offers to help, let them fold your laundry, grab a few things at the grocery store, or drop off that package at the post office.
 The extra weight off your shoulders can make a huge difference.

 Those who are not caregivers themselves may find it difficult to relate to what you are going through.
 A dedicated support group can help you recognize that you are not alone and that there are others who share your thoughts and worries.

 Do Make Time for Yourself

 Just because you are caring for someone else doesn’t mean you can’t still care for yourself.
 Focus on getting adequate sleep, following healthy nutrition and squeezing in physical activity.
 Don’t forget about your personal pursuits and passions either; keeping up with what matters most to you can boost your motivation and help you be a better caregiver.

 Even with these self-care tips for caregivers, some days are still harder than others and can take a toll on you over time.
-In these cases, home health care services or senior day care services can be of great assistance to both you and your elderly loved one.
-Poet’s Walk proudly works with local home care services, designed to provide you with the time you deserve and your loved one with care you’ve always been committed to providing.
-We invite you to learn more about these home care services, available both long-term or as short-term respite care, by contacting us today.
+In these cases, assisted living care services can be of great assistance to both you and your elderly loved one.
+Poet’s Walk proudly offers qualified and dedicated care services, designed to provide you with the time you deserve and your loved one with care you’ve always been committed to providing.
+We invite you to learn more about assisted living and memory care with Poet’s Walk by contacting us today.

 Poet’s Walk is proud to provide a range of care services for the elderly, designed to meet their needs, as well as yours.
 Locate a memory care facility near you to discover all we have to offer.